camomile-project/LREC2016/abstract.md

-# Camomile at MediaEval 2015: Person Dicovery in Broadcast TV
+# Camomile at MediaEval 2015: Person Dicovery in Broadcast TV task

-In this section we present how the camomile server has been tested in real conditions with success during the MediaEval 2015 benchmark for the Person Dicovery in Broadcast TV task.
+The camomile server has been tested in real conditions with success during the MediaEval 2015 benchmark for the Person Dicovery in Broadcast TV task.
+This task try to response to an important issue of TV archivist: How to ensure that archives are exploitable.

-### Motivation of the task

-TV archives maintained by national institutions such as the French INA, the Netherlands Institute for Sound \& Vision, or the British Broadcasting Corporation are rapidly growing in size.
 The need for applications that make these archives searchable has led researchers to devote concerted effort to developing technologies that create indexes.

 Indexes that represent the location and identity of people in the archive are indispensable for searching archives.
 Human nature leads people to be very interested in other people.
 However, when the content is created or broadcast, it is not always possible to predict which people will be the most important to find in the future.

 For this reason, it is not possible to assume that biometric models will always be available at indexing time.
 For some people, such a model may not be available in advance, simply because they are not (yet) famous.
 In such cases, it is also possible that archivists annotating content by hand do not even know the name of the person.
 The goal of this task is to address the challenge of indexing people in the archive, under real-world conditions (i.e. when there is no pre-set list of people to index).

-### definition of the task
+### Definition of the task

 Participants were provided with a collection of TV broadcast recordings pre-segmented into shots.
 Each shot had to be automatically tagged with the names of people both speaking and appearing at the same time during the shot.
 The main novelty of the task is that the list of persons was not provided a priori, and person biometric models (neither voice nor face) could not be trained on external data.
 The only way to identify a person was by finding their name in the audio (e.g. using speech transcription -- ASR) or visual (e.g. using optical character recognition -- OCR) streams and associating them to the correct person.
 This made the task completely unsupervised (i.e. using algorithms not relying on pre-existing labels or biometric models).